Fingal: Prescriptive Barony, 1208

 In 1208 the Lordship of Fingal was granted to Walter de Lacy by King John of England.

 The first known administrative provision related to the original name was a palatine grant of the Paramount Lordship of Fingal, confirmed by letters patent from King John.
 This feudal barony or Prescriptive barony was granted to Walter de Lacy and his heirs in perpetuity in 1208.
 The grant was based on Hugh de Lacy, Walter's father, having held the same on a basis of grand serjeanty for his services as bailiff to the King.
 The grant describes the scope of administrative responsibility, and the limits of powers delegated.
 The gist of the grant is recounted as follows:

 County Dublin

 In the 1208 grant, the bulk of Fingal, considered to be "in the vale of Dublin", was part of the County Dublin, when the latter was established as one of the first twelve counties created by King John during his visit to Ireland in 1210.
-Its history forms part of that of Co.
-Dublin for the following eight centuries.
+Its history forms part of that of County Dublin for the following eight centuries.